Director of GIC

 (Global Innovation Center,

-In cooperation with the Academic Research and Industrial Collaboration Management Office, which is the center for research and industry-university collaboration promotion support, and also in unified coordination with entrepreneurship education that Kyushu University is promoting, the Global Innovation Center aims to position itself as the center for the creation of venture businesses and new industries together with all of you.
+In cooperation with the Academic Research and Industrial Collaboration Management Office, which is the center for research and industry-academia-government collaboration promotion support, and also in unified coordination with entrepreneurship education that Kyushu University is promoting, the GIC aims to position itself as the center for the creation of venture businesses and new industries together with all of you.
 With your cooperation and guidance, each and every member pledges to be always devoted toward our combined future endeavors.
 Thank you very much for your continued support.